 New Gap S13: Data Format for Public Safety sUAS Operations.
 Standards are needed for the formatting and storage of UAS data for the public safety community, especially to foster inter-agency cooperation and interoperability, and to help guide industry product development.

-Recommendation: Develop standards for accepted format of live video and still imagery and associated GIS data for use in sUAS public safety operations.

-Organization: NFPA, ASTM, Airborne Public Safety Association (APSA), DRONERESPONDERS, AIRT, OGC
+R&D Needed: No Recommendation: Develop standards for accepted format of live video and still imagery and associated GIS data for use in sUAS public safety operations.
+Priority: High (Tier 2) Organization: NFPA, ASTM, Airborne Public Safety Association (APSA), DRONERESPONDERS, AIRT, OGC v2 Status of Progress: New v2 Update: None provided Updates Since v2 was Published: New Published Standards New In-Development Standards

-Commented [JM25]: 11/22/21, Comment from Ken Holland, NFPA: 2400 does discuss data, how it is to be collected, protected, and in what format but again maybe not to the degree sought by this gap.
+Commented [JM53]: 11/22/21, Comment from Ken Holland,NFPA: 2400 does discuss data, how it is to be collected, protected, and in what format but again maybe not to the degree sought by this gap.
 Keeping in mind the AHJ could always exceed what is in the standard if they wanted to.